freedomofpress/securedrop/docs/full_install.md

     $ editor inventory

-After changing the IP addresses, hit 'control+O' then 'control+X' to exit.
-It will ask you if you want to save.
-Enter 'y' then hit enter to confirm.
+After changing the IP addresses, save the changes to the inventory file and quit the editor.

 Then, fill out prod-specific.yml with the Application Server IP and hostname, along with the same information for the Monitor Server (you should have had this information saved from when you installed Ubuntu).